Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 As you probably noticed in the previous section, most trails will go near water.
 After all, Ein Gedi is the largest Oasis in Israel.

-At En Gedi, you can find two streams.
+At En Gedi, there are two streams.
 The main entrance is near David Stream, and the other entry is close to Arugot Stream.

 There are two year-round streams in the nature reserve: David Stream (relatively short, draining an area of some 18 square kilometers) and the larger Arugot Stream (40 km in length, draining 200 square kilometers in Mt Hebron and the Judean Desert plateau).
 In addition, four small springs rise in the nature reserve: En David (in David Stream), En Arugot (in Arugot Stream), En Shlomit, and En Gedi spring on the hillside between the two streams.
 Their total output is around 3 million m3 per year, and the source of this water is the rainfall in the Judean Hills, which seeps into the groundwater and gushes up in the nature reserve area.